melovin/Backup-team_project/README.md

   * WEB
   * EMAIL SENDER
   * CRON
- >Me and my other two classmates
+ >Me, @TroliksMan and our classmate